7 Easy Steps to Create a Reduction-in-Force Template

 5. Decide on an employment termination meeting process

 Meeting with affected employees to let them know they no longer have a job is a difficult task.
 It is also a task that requires you to go over a number of different details, from getting forms signed to collecting key cards.
-Create a checklist of all the materials you’ll need at a termination meeting so that you don’t forget anything, as well as all the steps to take during the meeting.
+Create a checklist of all the materials you’ll need at a termination meeting so that you don’t forget anything and all the steps to take during the meeting.

 1. Nail down the timeline

-Your reduction in force template already details deadlines you need to meet.
-Now you can put actual dates to each item.
-It may be easiest to first determine an exact date of the layoff, then work backwards to figure out when to give out written notice to comply with the WARN Act, as well as when to take other key actions.
+Your reduction-in-force template already details the deadlines you need to meet.
+Now, you can put actual dates to each item.
+It may be easiest to first determine an exact date of the layoff, then work backward to figure out when to give out written notice to comply with the WARN Act, and when to take other key actions.

 2. Select employees

-Use the draft reduction in force letter you have to create letters for each individual affected employee.
+Use the draft reduction-in-force letter you have to create letters for each affected employee.
 Add in names, dates, dollar amounts, and other details specific to the employee.

 4. Prepare severance packages